 The name is misleading because nothing in this museum is British.
 Kept here are all of the artifacts and spoils of war that the British have won, stolen, or recovered.
 You will find things in this museum from every country, including mainly ancient Rome, China, Greece, and Egypt, as well as Mesopotamia, Babylonia, and Assyria.
 You can also find things from the Americas, Japan, and Southeast Asia.
 Your kids would have very likely learned about some of this stuff in school, so they can tie what they’ve learned to what they’re seeing in person.
 No one will come out of this museum unsatisfied or unimpressed.

 Without our guide, Sean, there would be many more things I would’ve wanted to skip.
 Our guide had insight on nearly everything in the city, he made the Tower of London come alive, and in Stonehenge we would have been lost without him.
 If you asked him a random question about London, his answer would never be “I don’t know.”
 We only had him for two days in London, but the amount of things we were able to see with him in that span was exceptional.
 I recommend hiring one, even if just for a day, as you won’t need one for an entire week.
 Try making it on the first day because your guide will have insight on what to do for the remainder of your stay.
-[Note from Wendy: We road-tested an extraordinarily kid-friendly guide who can’t be hired via the Blue Badge site.
-He is available via Jonathan Epstein, one of my Trusted Travel Experts for England.]
+[Note from Wendy: We hired an exceptionally kid-friendly guide—one who can’t be hired via the Blue Badge site—through Jonathan Epstein, an England specialist on my WOW List of local fixers.)

 DON’T wait in a crowd to see the changing of the guard.